John Collins NBA Playoffs Player Props: Hawks vs. Celtics

 John Collins Insights vs. the Celtics

-- This season, he's put up 9.3% of the Hawks' attempted field goals, as he's averaging 10.0 per contest.

-- He's knocked down 1.0 threes per game, or 7.9% of his team's makes from beyond the arc this season.
+- Collins is averaging 3.4 three-point field goal attempts per game this season, which is 9.6% of his team's tries from beyond the arc.

-- Collins' opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.
+- Collins' Hawks average 102.9 possessions per game, which ranks 10th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics give up 111.4 points per game, fourth-ranked in the league.
+- The Celtics concede 111.4 points per contest, fourth-ranked in the NBA.

-- On the boards, the Celtics are ranked 18th in the NBA, conceding 44 rebounds per game.
+- Giving up 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.

-- Looking at assists, the Celtics have conceded 23.1 per game, second in the NBA.
+- Looking at assists, the Celtics are ranked second in the league, giving up 23.1 per contest.

-- In terms of 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the league.
+- Giving up 11.6 made 3-pointers per contest, the Celtics are the fifth-ranked team in the league.

 John Collins vs. the Celtics